sodiray/exobase-js/packages/@exobase/use-console-intercept/README.md

-An Exobase init hook that proxies calls to the global standard console functions (log, warn, error, debug) to a logger you specify.
+An Exobase init hook that intercepts calls made to the console functions (log, warn, error, debug) and proxies them to a logger you specify.

-Some engineers or teams may not be a fan of this.
-Thats ok.
-This is a hook I (@rayepps) have used a lot and now can't live without.
-Locally, we use a simple environment variable check to disable the customer logger which gives us beautiful/readable logs as engineers.
-In production, we have the assurance of knowing that no log can possibly escape our logger because we've proxied the console.log functions.
+Some engineers or teams may aginst this.
+Thats ok!
+This is a hook I (@rayepps) have used a lot and it's worked incredibly well.
+Locally, we use a simple environment variable check to disable the intercept which gives us beautiful/readable logs in our terminals.
+In production, we have the assurance of knowing that no log can possibly escape our logger because we've proxied the console.log functions directly.

 I highly recommend 👍